TV licence letter header

 Need more info?
 Check if you need a TV licence and find out more ways to pay for your TV licence.

 So, to wrap it up, getting a TV Licence is a win-win.
-You get to enjoy all the telly you love, while also supporting public broadcasting and ad-free viewing.
+You get to enjoy all the telly you love, while also supporting public service broadcasting and ad-free viewing.
 It's a small price to pay for a whole lot of entertainment!

 Want to learn more?
 Check out the official TV Licensing website for the latest information and rules.